alimac/alimac.io/content/post/static-websites-with-s3-hugo-part-1.md

 - **CloudFront** for content delivery
 - **S3** for storage

 For new accounts, AWS offers a free tier for one year.
-Outside of the free tier, the cost of hosting the site (given its traffic) is less than $1/month:
+Outside of the free tier, the cost of hosting my website (given its size and traffic) is less than $1/month:

 | Component     | Cost per month |
 |:-------------:|:---------------|